 Restorative Work

-The elders’ full statement regarding the failure in leadership last fall was sent to the congregation on October 29, 2024 and remains available to those of the CityChurch community upon request.
+The elders’ full statement regarding the failure in leadership in the fall of 2024 was sent to the congregation on October 29, 2024 and remains available to those of the CityChurch community upon request.

 We are working together to foster healing and reconciliation for those in our church body affected by these events, to continue the ministry of the gospel in our community, and to guard against future failures among church leadership and staff.